 Established over four decades ago, the SRL has from its inception sought to make first-class research resources available to the broadest possible community of scholars.
 Our top-five research Library holds one of North America’s largest collections of contemporary and historical materials on the REEES region, in a broad range of languages and formats.
 For generations, scholars preparing for fieldwork have found a visit to SRL an invaluable way to exhaust US-based resources so as to make more efficient plans for their visits to libraries and archives abroad.
 In addition, each year we host a range of research and training workshops, discussion groups, and conferences during the first month of our Lab.
 These allow Lab participants to learn more about ongoing research in a variety of disciplines and create networks for their own professional development.

 A pleasant college town in East Central Illinois, Urbana-Champaign offers a peaceful work environment for the summer.
 Its amenities include numerous restaurants, cafes, and breweries, a vibrant weekly farmer’s market, and excellent recreational facilities on campus.
 Bicyclers love to ride in the surrounding countryside, while hikers and kayakers have access to Kickapoo State Park, a riverine landscape that is about a 45 minute drive away.
 Chicago, one of the world’s great cities, is a little over two hours away by car, with daily trains and buses making the connection as well.

 SRL applicants are also encouraged to consider studying an area language at Indiana University’s Summer Language Workshop, located in nearby Bloomington, IN, whether immediately before or after their participation in the SRL.
 Funding in the form of Title VIII fellowships and other sources is available to eligible applicants.
-Those interested in overseas language study are particularly encouraged to pair SRL participation with an application for an IU Title VIII Portable Fellowship.
+Those interested in overseas language study are particularly encouraged to pair SRL participation with an application for an IU Title VIII Overseas Fellowship.
 More information and the application can be found at the Summer Language Workshop website.